 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

-Joining Tim this time is writer Jacqueline Rayner, who heading to the top of the department store on a mission to find out if anyone else shares her recollections of Tommy Steele’s ITV panto Quincy’s Quest, lurid soft drink Quosh Tropical, comedy battle game Klonks, Bernie Clifton’s comedy character El Bandido, Pippa Dolls and Honey Bear Spread.
-Along the way we’ll be finding out how to tell if Morecambe And Wise are coming to murder you, the storyline of the best adventure Doctor Who never had, what measures to take when a runaway horse smashes into a bathroom factory, and why you should avoid German Smarties at all costs.
+Joining Tim this time is writer Jacqueline Rayner, who’s heading to the top of the department store on a mission to find out if anyone else shares her recollections of Tommy Steele’s ITV panto Quincy’s Quest, lurid soft drink Quosh Tropical, comedy battle game Klonks, Bernie Clifton’s comedy character El Bandido, Pippa Dolls and Honey Bear Spread.
+Along the way we’ll be finding out how to tell if Morecambe And Wise are coming to murder you, the best adventure Doctor Who never had, what measures to take when a runaway horse smashes into a bathroom factory, and why you should avoid German Smarties at all costs.
 And if you can tell us the name of Jac’s mystery scary children’s programme, or alternately who said ‘bastards’ on Radio 4, please let us know…!

 Jacqueline Rayner is a novelist and dramatist who works extensively in Doctor Who books and audio plays.
 You can find Jac’s website, which includes the hilarious Amazon Toilet Seat Tweet story (still going viral now!), here, and follow her on Twitter at @GirlFromBlupo.